allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ## The final solution

-Reapplying the above principles and techniques to develop the remaining functional requirements, we ended up with a solution that can be illustrated as following:
+Reapplying the above principles and techniques to develop the remaining functional requirements, we ended up with a solution that can be illustrated as follows:

 <img src="/img/articles/2021-08-17-refactoring-opbox-search/architecture-diagram.png"
   alt="Architecture Diagram" style="max-width: 600px; width: 100%">